makerscraft/launch-kit/README.md

 - **"Double-brandings"** with expressions such as **Le Wagon by ...** or **... by Le Wagon**.
 If you launch Le Wagon, it's Le Wagon and adding an extra brand is just weakening your communication and blurring the message.
 - **"External landing page"**.
 Instead, you should make a pull request to our website city page so that every one can benefit from it.
 That's our spirit !

-Here is thing that really fits with collaboration :
+Here is a thing that really fits with collaboration :

 - **"Pull requests"**.
 Making PRs on the content of our pedagogical platform, or on the graphical assets of our design repo, that's what collaboration is about!